Effective Strategies for Using Buzzbait Fishing Lures to Catch River Bass

 6. Gear and Equipment Tips

-• Line: 14-17 lb monofilament or braid.
+• Line: Use 14-17 lb monofilament or braided line for strength and sensitivity.

-• Reel: High-speed baitcaster for quick pickups.
+• Reel: A high-speed baitcaster is ideal for quick line pickups during strikes.

 7. Mistakes to Avoid